renatabiniek/hush-daisies/README.md

 * Organically in the high quality content throughout the site, including hero image call out text, Our Studio & Custom Orders section, intro on the Workshop page, as well as product and workshop names
 * In the image file names and alt text

-The site alse includes the following elements to improve SEO:
+The site also includes the following elements to improve SEO:

 * Privacy Policy and Terms of Use to convey trustworthiness
 * Links to trusted, relevant and high quality sites on the home page
 * Attribute `rel="noopener"` on links to external websites and social media that are used to improve SEO
 * Attribute `rel="nofollow"` on link of the Mailchimp logo leading to a site that should be excluded from evaluating by search engines
 * Use of `strong` tags to highlight the importance of a keyword in the content
-* sitemap.xml to help search enginges to crawl the site and speed up content discovery
+* sitemap.xml to help search engines to crawl the site and speed up content discovery
 * robots.txt (listing urls that cannot be accessed by bots) to acknowledge that the site will be crawled by bots and therefore indicate that the site is of a high quality

 ### Web Marketing

 As a small, independent business with no budget for paid marketing, I opted in for social media marketing to generate traffic to the site and brand awareness organically.
-This is a free method of marketing, however, it will involve significant, long-term effort involving creating and posting social media content to gain user interest, loyality and gradually expand the audiance.
+This is a free method of marketing, however, it will involve significant, long-term effort involving creating and posting social media content to gain user interest, loyalty and gradually expand the audience.

 A business Facebook page was created for Hush Daisies, including relevant business information, shop action button and the link to the Hush Daisies site.
 First introductory post was created to encourage users to engage with the site owners and the website.
 The link to the FB page is included in the footer on every page of the Hush Daisies site.